Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 + #### to be able to make suggestions for improvement
     + This will be accessible when a Forms page is developed as an extra main page

+Testing Environments

++ The Website was tested on a variety of commonly used browsers including Firefox, Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+ + The website was viewed, with thanks to many volunteers, on a variety of devices such as Desktop, Laptop, Samsung phones of different varieties and iPhones of several generations/versions
++ A large amount of testing, at many stages of the development, was undertaken to ensure that all pages were linking correctly.
++ Friends and family members, of which there were a lot of different age groups and technical abilities review the website and, in some cases, accompanying documentation to point out any glaringly apparent bugs and/or user experience issues.

 # Features

 ##### Existing Features